hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/advertisement/facebook/start_sergey.md

 * **`gs` module testing:** If the `gs` module is responsible for interacting with Google Drive, you'll need mocks for that interaction.

-This significantly improved version now demonstrates a solid foundation for testing, but more specific, granular tests are necessary to cover all the code's functionalities thoroughly.
+This significantly improved version now demonStartes a solid foundation for testing, but more specific, granular tests are necessary to cover all the code's functionalities thoroughly.
 Remember to adjust these tests based on the real implementation details.
 Remember to replace the mock classes and functions with your actual implementations.